StephenGregory/TaskerJavaScriptHelpers/README.md

 ## How the heck do I use these things?!

+### One-time steps
 First you need to install [Node.js](https://nodejs.org/download/).

-Second, from a fresh clone, run the following commands to obtain the distribution versions of the helpers:
+Then install gulp:

     $ npm install --global gulp

+### From a fresh clone or fetch of the repository

+Run the following commands to obtain the distribution versions of the helpers:

     $ npm install
     $ gulp